Skip to main content Skip to footer site map

 • 6 min.
 Read

-• Last Updated: 09/30/2022
+• Last Updated: 08/01/2023

 Table of Contents

-The benefits enrollment process can be complicated each year — both for your business and your employees.
+The benefit enrollment process can be complicated each year — both for your business and your employees.
 Not only can choosing the right benefits plans be confusing, but there can also be a lot of paperwork required.
 Fortunately, there are some easy ways to streamline the process and make it more likely for employees to participate.
-By increasing overall employee participation, you can reap benefits — from decreasing per-person costs to attracting and retaining high-quality employees.
+By increasing overall employee participation, you can reap the benefits — from decreasing per-person costs to attracting and retaining high-quality employees.

-What Is Open Enrollment and Why Does It Exist?
+What Is Open Enrollment for Benefits?

 Once benefits elections are made, they often cannot be changed until the next year's enrollment period, unless specific qualifying life events occur.
 For this reason, it's important that your employees understand their options during open enrollment.

-Some states such as California, Massachusetts, Colorado, Nevada, New Jersey, Pennsylvania, and Washington, D.C. have their own health insurance exchanges and may have extended deadlines.
+Many states such as California, Massachusetts, Colorado, Nevada, New Jersey, Pennsylvania, and Washington, D.C. have their own health insurance exchanges and may have extended deadlines.
 Health insurance plans purchased outside of an employer-sponsored plan also follow an annual open enrollment period that typically mirrors the period set by the state.
 No matter where you're located, it's a good idea to check with your state to confirm important deadline dates.

 How Long Is Open Enrollment?

 There's no requirement as to how long open enrollment must be, but many companies choose to have an open enrollment period for employees that lasts between two and four weeks.
-Given that many benefits will begin at the start of the new year, many businesses will choose to end open enrollment in November or December.
+Given that many benefits like health insurance will begin at the start of the new year, many businesses will choose to end open enrollment in November or December.
 This allows for a few weeks before enrollment forms must be submitted to benefit providers, with coverage beginning Jan.
 1.

 How Long Do New Hires Have To Enroll in Benefits?